You are currently viewing Who is Settlor, Trustee and Beneficiary?

 What exactly is a Settlor in a Trust Deed?

 A trust deed is a record that defines the trust’s terms and provisions and identifies the people interested.
-The Settlor is just the author/creator of the trust in a trust deed.
+The Settlor is the author/creator of the trust in a trust deed.

 Is it possible to be both a Settlor and a Trustee?

 Yes.
 A trust’s Settlor can also be termed or named as a trustee.
-A trust may also include more than one trustee and more than one settlor.
+A trust may include more than one trustee and more than one settlor.
 This is a cooperative arrangement, such as when married couples jointly hold a trust.

 Is it possible to be both a Settlor and a Beneficiary?